Accessible Gardening: Raised Beds, Containers, and Garden Tables

 Materials for building framed raised beds include treated or untreated wood, naturally rot-resistant wood (such as cedar or redwood), synthetic lumber, concrete blocks, and even straw bales.
-Research the pros and cons of each to understand differences in cost, performance and safety (particularly regarding treated wood products and concrete materials).
-University of Maryland Extension has this helpful information sheet on the safety of treated wood and other raised bed materials.
-Also see the information on raised beds in the NC Extension Gardener Handbook , and the Community Food Gardening Handbook which include guidelines on construction, materials, fill, planting and management, and refer to the North Carolina Planting Calendar for Annual Vegetables, Fruits and Herbs.
+Research the pros and cons of each to understand differences in cost, performance, and safety (particularly regarding treated wood products and concrete materials).
+The University of Maryland Extension has this helpful information sheet on the safety of treated wood and other raised bed materials.
+Also, see the information on raised beds in the NC Extension Gardener Handbook, and the Community Food Gardening Handbook which includes guidelines on construction, materials, fill, planting and management, and refer to the North Carolina Planting Calendar for Annual Vegetables, Fruits and Herbs.

 Containers also offer excellent flexibility and accessibility for the home gardener, and you can successfully grow a variety of herbs, vegetables, and fruits.
-In terms of maintenance, imagine: no major digging or weeding!
-You avoid native soil issues because you will use a quality container media for planting.
+In terms of maintenance, imagine no major digging or weeding!
+You avoid native soil issues because you will use quality container media for planting.
 On the other hand, containers will require more frequent watering and fertilization.
 Maximize accessibility with your choice of container heights and placement.
-Containers are great for limited space and can help you take advantage of patios, decks, balconies and ledges.
-They can add visual interest in a landscape and give you another way to display your creative side.
+Containers are great for limited space and can help you take advantage of patios, decks, balconies, and ledges.
+They can add visual interest to a landscape and give you another way to display your creative side.
 A well-placed (or sized) container may even reduce nibbling from wildlife.
-Checkout the Handbook’s comprehensive guide to container gardening, including growing vegetables, herbs and ornamentals, selection of containers, planting calendars, and maintenance.
+Check out the Handbook’s comprehensive guide to container gardening, including growing vegetables, herbs, and ornamentals, selection of containers, planting calendars, and maintenance.